SpenceKonde/DxCore/megaavr/tools/README.md

 At low baud rates, `T` tends towards a inverse relationship with baud.
 At high baud rates, `T` tends toward a function of size, NVM version, and serial adapter only.
 Overcoming this limit requires reducing the number of USB transactions per page written, or block read.

-T<sub>read</sub> is the same on all parts; an unimplemeneted change could push it a bit lower by bringing N all the way down to 1 from 2.
-The practical impact, however, is very small; after the end of the perfomance enhancement push, T<sub>read</sub>, reading in 512b blocks is dominated by the second term.
+T<sub>read</sub> is the same on all parts; an unimplemented change could push it a bit lower by bringing N all the way down to 1 from 2.
+The practical impact, however, is very small; after the end of the performance enhancement push, T<sub>read</sub>, reading in 512b blocks is dominated by the second term.

 For the Dx-series parts as shown in the above table, with the full suite of optimization, T<sub>read</sub> = T<sub>write</sub> (the same change is likely possible here; the improvement is maybe 10%)